 Note: If you're on a tight budget, consider a corded (plug-in) drill.
 You can get a high quality corded drill for less money.
 It will be lighter and have more torque (power).
 And, <drumroll> the battery will never need charging just when you need it most.
-Unless it's one of the new Lithiums, if you don't use a drill regularly the battery is likely to need charging when you go to use it.
 Cordless drills are convenient but, they're more expensive and heavier with less power than corded drills.

-Another problem with cordless drills is the batteries usually only last 2-4 years even if you don't use them .
-Rechargeable batteries go bad just sitting on your shelf.
 Replacement batteries are amazingly expensive.
-I see cordless drills including a charger and two batteries on sale for only slightly more than the cost of two batteries.
-So, you may want to think of a cordless drill as disposable, and expect to replace it every 3-4 years.
-[NOTE: The new Lithium and NiMh have relieved this problem quite a bit.]
+I see cordless drills including a charger and two batteries on sale for only a little more than the cost of two batteries.
+So, you may want to think of a cordless drill as disposable, and expect to replace it every few years.
+[NOTE: Lithium batteries have relieved this problem quite a bit.]

 Normally you should expect to pay $60-$100 for a good corded drill.
 A few years ago Makita's model 6408K at $70 was rated high, and (surprisingly) Sears' model 10105 at $40 got a good rating.